thomergil/gopro-map-sync/README.md

 Visual tools are better suited for this, however.

-### Common synchronization problems
+### Common synchronization problems and solutions

 There are common problems that cause GoPro footage and map video to be out of sync.
-Here is a list of problems.
+Here is a list of common problems and solutions.

 ##### The footage is immediately out of sync